meerachotai/benchmark_imprinting/README.md

 -n number of 'chromosomes' to be simulated
 -v seed
 -p time to pause between two simuG runs
--t number of simuG trials to run for each chromosome before killing -T number of trials of rejection sampling
 -W window to allow for rejection sampling (in %)
 -2 skip to step 2 (only need to rerun step 2 (simulate strainB) when changing similarity %) -g if there is an error in gffreads, try this option and rerun